Anchorsify/Anchorsify.github.io/_summons/Bird.md

 Usable while in flight.
 The Amahou rakes with its claws.
 It may choose up to two areas ten yards across within its Shade to attack.
 This attack targets everyone within both those areas, though is not treated as an area-of-effect attack.
 This deals 4d8 * 10 damage to anyone it hits.

 **Scratch** *(Speed 16, 10 AP)*
 Usable on the ground.
 The Amahaou scratches an area within 20 yards with one of its claws.
-This targets everyone in an area 10 yards across, though is not treated as an area-ofeffect attack.
+This targets everyone in an area 10 yards across, though is not treated as an area-of-effect attack.
 It deals 4d6*10 damage to anyone hit by the attack.

 ###### 5. Terms of Contract
 An Amahaou can only be summoned once every three months (12 OOC days).